systemetric/shepherd-2/README.md

 sh install.sh
 ```

-If the script fails because you do not have a new enough python version you can
+The script is able to build python3.10 if you do not have it, alternatively you
-follow the steps here:
+can follow the instructions here:
  - Guide: https://realpython.com/installing-python/#how-to-build-python-from-source-code
  - Offical python docs: https://docs.python.org/3/using/unix.html